-Tensioning only up to the 30 mark on the tensioner instead of up to 80 resulted in significantly decreased loads on the construct during tensioning but also significantly lower initial fixation after tensioning for protocol 2.
-Tensioning the hitching sutures up to 30 after tying one knot down (tensioning protocol 3) also resulted in significantly lower loads on the construct during tensioning compared to tensioning up to 80.
-However, the initial fixation achieved after tensioning
+Tensioning only up to the 30 mark instead of 80 on the tensioner resulted in significantly decreased loads on the construct during tensioning but also significantly lower initial fixation after tensioning for protocol 2.
+Tensioning the hitching sutures up to after tying one knot down (tensioning protocol 3) also resulted in significantly lower loads on the construct during tensioning compared to tensioning up to 80.
+However, the initial fixation achieved after tensioning was comparable to the stability achieved for tensioning up to the 80 mark.
+Additionally, this procedure resulted in significantly decreased variances, therefore achieving higher repeatability.